Hodge metric completion of the moduli space of Calabi-Yau manifolds

-\begin{definition} Let the pair $(M,L)$ be a polarized Calabi--Yau manifold, we call the triple $(M,L,\{\gamma_1,\cdots,\gamma_{h^n}\})$ a polarized and marked Calabi--Yau manifold. \end{definition}
+\begin{definition} Let the pair $(M,L)$ be a polarized Calabi--Yau manifold, then we call the triple $(M,L,\gamma)$ a polarized and marked Calabi--Yau manifold. \end{definition}

-For a polarized and marked Calabi--Yau manifold $M$ with background smooth manifold $X$, we identify the basis of $H_n(M,\mathbb{Z})/\text{Tor}$ to a lattice $\Lambda$ as in \cite{sz}.
+For a polarized and marked Calabi--Yau manifold $M$ with background smooth manifold $X$, the marking identifies $H^n(M,\mathbb{Z})/\text{Tor}$ isometrically to the fixed lattice $\Lambda$.
 This gives us a canonical identification of the middle dimensional de Rham cohomology of $M$ to that of the background manifold $X$, that is,

-where the coefficient ring can be ${\mathbb{Q}}$, ${\mathbb{R}}$ or ${\mathbb{C}} $.
+where the coefficient ring $\mathbb{F}$ can be ${\mathbb{Q}}$, ${\mathbb{R}}$ or ${\mathbb{C}} $.
 Since the polarization $L$ is an integer class, it defines a map

 We denote by $H_{pr}^n(X)=\ker(L)$ the primitive cohomology groups, where the coefficient ring can also be ${\mathbb{Q}}$, ${\mathbb{R}}$ or ${\mathbb{C} }$.
-We let $H_{pr}^{k,n-k}(M)=H^{k,n-k}(M) \cap H_{pr}^n(M,{\mathbb{C}})$ and denote its dimension by $h^{k,n-k}$.
+We let and denote its dimension by $h^{k,n-k}$.
 We have the Hodge decomposition